Skip to main content

 • SMO 1: Quality Assurance

-OEC-Morocco has direct responsibility for establishing a quality assurance (QA) review system, and since 2012, has operated a QA review system that it reports is in line with the main SMO 1 requirements.
+OEC-Morocco has direct responsibility for establishing a quality assurance (QA) review system, and since 2012, has operated a system that it reports is in line with the main SMO 1 requirements.
+However, as of the date of this assessment, OEC Morocco reports that ISQM 1 & 2 are not fully adopted in the jurisdiction, and implementation is expected to be completed by 2026.

-OEC-Morocco indicated that it is closely following the developments and publication of implementation support materials, and has publicized the forthcoming change via e-newsletters to members.
-OEC-Morocco also plans to update its educational programming to ensure that its members are sufficiently prepared for the application of the standards once they become effective.
+OEC-Morocco indicated that it is closely following IAASB developments and publication of implementation support materials, and has publicized the changes via e-newsletters to members.
+Between January – December 2024, OEC Morocco will be conducting trainings using IAASB and IFAC implementation materials.
+OEC-Morocco also updated its educational programming to ensure that its members are sufficiently prepared for the application of the standards by 2026 in Morocco.

 • SMO 2: International Education Standards

 To this effect, OEC-Morocco has strengthened its Training Center and provides an annual calendar of CPD events to its members.
 The institute raises awareness of the CPD requirements and the upcoming events by publishing them on its website.
 OEC-Morocco also monitors compliance by annually collecting forms that state members’ training attendance.
-In cases of non-compliance, OEC-Morocco implements sanctions issued by National and Regional Council members.
+In cases of non-compliance, OEC-Morocco implements sanctions.

 Current Status: Sustain